Pfadfinder

 What it offers

-- Camps, outdoor activities and practical skills
+- Practical outdoor and life skills

 - Strong friendships and group identity

-- Growing independence and confidence
+- Growing confidence through achievement

 Scouts